Source code for incerto.llm.verbalized

 @staticmethod

-def compute_consistency(answers: list[str]) -> float:
+def compute_consistency(answers: list[str], match: str = "tokens") -> float:

 Args:

-answers: List of answers to paraphrased questions
+answers: List of answers to paraphrased questions.

 Returns:

-Consistency score (0-1), higher = more consistent
+Consistency score in ``[0, 1]``; higher means more consistent.

 """